genesiscommunitysuccess/docs/versioned_docs/version-2022.3/01_getting-started/06_developer-training/03_training-content-day3.md

 #### Configuration

 To test our classes we need to mock the database, as there are integrations and configurations managed by Genesis behind the scenes.
 To avoid any additional installation locally we will use [H2 in-memory database](https://www.h2database.com/), changing the **server/jvm/build.gradle.kts** configuration for the tests tasks like the code below.
-You already have the configuration needed if you cloned the Developer Training starting repo from [here](https://github.com/genesiscommunitysuccess/devtraining-seed).
+You already have the configuration needed if you cloned the Developer Training starting repository from [here](https://github.com/genesiscommunitysuccess/devtraining-seed).

 ```kotlin {6-10} title='server/jvm/build.gradle.kts'
 ...